Peace, War, Land and a Funeral: The Fort Laramie Treaty of 1868

 Just as the Brulé were starting on the long trip south to Fort Laramie, Mni Akuwin died, probably of tuberculosis or pneumonia, perhaps of simple hunger and exhaustion.
 She had never done well away from the forts.
 Before she died she asked her father to have her buried near the fort.
 Spotted Tail sent a message to Maynadier asking if this would be possible.
 Maynadier immediately answered yes.

-The colonel had known the family years before, perhaps when he spent the winter on Deer Creek near what’s now Glenrock, Wyo., with an army expedition mapping new routes to Montana.
+The colonel had known the family years before, perhaps when he spent the winter on Deer Creek near what’s now Glenrock, Wyo., with an army expedition mapping parts of what are now Wyoming and Montana drained by the Yellowstone River.
 But up to this point Maynadier had been unsure of Spotted Tail’s real intentions—whether peaceful or warlike.
 Now he was sure the chief meant peace.
 He rode out with a small group of officers to welcome the Brulé when he learned they were near.

 Back at the fort, Maynadier told Spotted Tail that a special commission of peacemakers would arrive from the East in a few months to work out details of a treaty.
 Meanwhile, he was honored that the chief would trust him with his daughter’s remains, and they should have a funeral at sunset.